gardener/landscaper/docs/technical/deployer_contract.md

       kind: Namespace
       metadata:
         name: foo
-  target:
-    name: my-target
-    namespace: default
-  type: landscaper.gardener.cloud/kubernetes-manifest

 ```
 This example shows a manifest deploy item that will create a namespace called `foo` when applied.
 Check out the [example deploy items](../../examples/deploy-items) for more examples of deploy items.

 The type of the deploy item is defined in `spec.type`.
 It determines which deployer is responsible for this deploy item.
 The manifest deployer will only handle deploy items of type `landscaper.gardener.cloud/kubernetes-manifest` and it should be the only deployer that watches for this type.

 Deployers may reference a target in `spec.target`.
-Targets usually contain credentials for accessing the environment that is targeted by this type of deploy item - the manifest deployer targets kubernetes clusters, so this target will contain a kubeconfig pointing to the cluster where the namespace should be created.
+Targets usually contain credentials for accessing the environment that is targeted by this type of deploy item.
+The manifest deployer targets kubernetes clusters, so this target will contain a kubeconfig pointing to the cluster where the namespace should be created.
 Not all deploy items target kubernetes clusters though, for example the `terraform` deployer can also target IAAS accounts.
 There might be cases in which multiple deployers of the same type exists, e.g. if there is a fenced environment that is not accessible from the outside.
 In this case, the landscaper and a manifest deployer could run outside of it and another manifest deployer could run within the fenced environment to deploy manifests there.
 The target then determines which deployer handles which deploy item.

 The content of `spec.config` depends on its type.
 It is only read and evaluated by the corresponding deployer.
-For the manifest deployer, it consists of a list of kubernetes manifests.
+In this example the configuration for a manifest deploy item consists of a list of kubernetes manifests.

 ### Status